 Bruising lasts 7 to 10 days.
 Swelling usually subsides within a few weeks, although minor swelling can continue for a few months, meaning the final appearance of your nose will not be totally apparent until then.

-Charlotte’s most experienced rhinoplasty surgeon is Dr. Sean Freeman, who has been practicing since 1988.
+Charlotte’s most experienced rhinoplasty surgeon is Dr. M. Sean Freeman, who has been practicing since 1988.
 As an expert in the field of rhinoplasty, versed in both traditional and innovative techniques, Dr. Freeman is known for delivering exceptional results.

 Contact Dr. Sean Freeman at Only Faces, Charlotte’s most experienced rhinoplasty surgeon and top facial plastic surgeon, to schedule a consultation to find out what procedure is right for you.
 Call today.